constantino2710/constantino2710/README.md

 Hello, I'm João Constantino!
 I'm a technology enthusiast passionate about software development and innovation.
 I want to turn this passion into a career by creating efficient and impactful solutions.
 I'm particularly interested in web and mobile development.

-🎯 My goal: To become an excellent developer!
+🎯 My goal: To become an excellent Software Engineer!

 On my GitHub, I share projects that reflect my learning and growth.
 I'm always open to exchanging ideas and collaborating! 🚀